The Great Egg Nog Riot – Christmas 1826, USMA West Point

-I’ve seen flight medics make a still from a UH-1 Oil tank and some hydraulic tubing; then use C-Rats peaches and crackers to produce some of the smoothest peach flavored kerosene I have ever had occasion to imbibe – it was effective too.
+I’ve seen flight medics make a still from my UH-1’s shot up oil tank and some hydraulic tubing; then use C-Rats peaches and crackers to produce some of the smoothest peach flavored kerosene I have ever had occasion to imbibe – it was effective too.

-From Attila’s army to the Crusaders you can find evidence of prohibited alcohol in the field.
-Even as a wee SP/5 wandering confused on the flight line, my pilots knew that if you checked my helmet bag on loadout for a field exercise, you would likely find a large bottle of “Listerine” that tasted eerily like Cuervo Gold.
+From Attila’s army to the Crusaders, you can find evidence of prohibited alcohol in the field.
+Even as a wee SP/5 wandering confused on the flight line, my pilots knew that if someone checked my helmet bag on loadout for a field exercise, they would likely find a large plastic bottle of “Listerine” that tasted eerily like Jose’ Cuervo Gold.

-Some of my officers relied on it, all of them overlooked it.
-Obviously, I’m not talking about the Ulysses S. Grant level of consumption or the Marcus Reno level of drunken incompetence, just a simple fact of Soldiering – There Will Be Alcohol.
+Some of my Officers relied on it; all of them overlooked it.
+Obviously, I’m not talking about the Ulysses S. Grant level of consumption or the Maj.
+Marcus Reno level of drunken incompetence, just a simple fact of Soldiering – There Will Be Alcohol.

-You can always count on the average office Christmas party resulting in one or two job losses and an unplanned pregnancy or three, but you would expect a bunch of future Army officers to temper it a little.
+You can always count on the average office Christmas party to result in one or two job losses and an unplanned pregnancy or three, but you would expect a bunch of future Army Officers to temper it a little.

-In 1817 Col Sylvanus Thayer, class of 1803 – the same Thayer, who founded the Thayer School of Engineering at Dartmouth, was ordered to take Command of the USMA at West Point and fix it.
+In 1817 Col Sylvanus Thayer, the same Thayer, who founded the Thayer School of Engineering at Dartmouth, was ordered to take Command of the USMA at West Point and fix it.
 The West Point of 1817 bore little resemblance to the High-Speed Low Drag institution of higher learning we know today.

-Thayer graduated in just one year (Marcus Reno required six).
-Thayer made no bones about his assessment of the West Point program as contemptible and ineffective in the training competent officers.
+Thayer graduated in just one year while Marcus Reno required six.
+Thayer made no bones about his assessment of the West Point program as contemptible and ineffective when it came to training competent Officers.

-Lt.
-Thayer commanded a section of defensive positions in Virginia.
+Thayer proved himself in battle during the War of 1812, he commanded a section of defensive positions in Virginia.
 While other American positions fell to British guns – Thayer, through competent command, was able to hold his ground.
-His reward was promotion to the rank of “Brevet Major” – meaning he got all the responsibility but none of the pay.
+His reward was promotion to the rank of “Brevet Major,” – meaning he got all the responsibility but none of the pay.

-When Thayer took command of the Military Academy at West Point he immediately began a reintegration of full military discipline.
-He prohibited cooking in the billets, required cadets remain in uniform off duty and, in an unprecedented move, in 1826, Col Thayer expressly forbade cadets to purchase, store, or consume alcohol on campus.
+When Thayer took command of the Military Academy at West Point, he immediately began a reintegration of full “Old School” military discipline – Now you know where that term came from.
+He prohibited cooking in the billets, required cadets remain in uniform off duty, and, in an unprecedented move, in 1826, Col Thayer expressly forbade cadets to purchase, store, or consume alcohol on campus.

-The Cadet Corps at the US Military Academy at West Point maintained a long-standing tradition of Egg Nog at Christmas.
-Overlooking cadet alcohol consumption and intoxication at the annual Christmas celebration was the norm but common sense seems to have been the rule.
+The Cadet Corps at the US Military Academy at West Point maintained a revered and sacred, long-standing tradition of Egg Nog at Christmas.
+Overlooking cadet alcohol consumption and intoxication at the annual Christmas celebration was the norm, but as is expected from Officers, common sense seems to have been the rule.

 Christmas of 1826 changed all that.